rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 ```

-dump() is a function that can turn any variable into a string so the programmer can
+The dump() function can turn any variable into a string so the programmer can
 see what it is.
-The foo variable will be printed as "bar", including the quotes
+In this example, the foo variable will be printed as "bar", including the quotes
 which show it is a string.
+This reveals that the foo variable was global, because it could be
+accessed from another function than the one in which it was declared.

-This is sloppy coding, and Minetest will in fact warn about this:
+This is sloppy coding, and Minetest will in warn about this:

     Assignment to undeclared global 'foo' inside function at init.lua:2